A-M-French/2018-samples/README.md

 My "default" cover letter and a two-page resume.

-❷ Backgrounder ❷
+❷ One-Page Backgrounder ❷

 As many facts and tidbits as I could cram into just one page, mixing together professional and leisure information.
 Cites industry and size of company, P/T or F/T role, which software was used, etc.  See the spreadsheet for additional comments.

-❸ Chronology ❸
+❸ Career Chronology ❸

 Complete chronology of all my past employment, in an Excel-based list.
 It is not a résumé, per se.
 It cites industry and size of company, P/T or F/T role, which software was used, etc.  I have decided to remove it from self-serve access; please CONTACT ME to obtain this document.